 Russian, brought up in Estonia, in UK since 1990.
 Background in Russian Philology (Tartu University of Estonia) and Applied Linguistics MA (Birkbeck, London).
 From 2000, founder of AZBUKA, London’s first Ofsted registered Russian Nursery, Saturday School and Russian Cultural Centre for children.
 After a 2-year debate with Department for Education (DfES) AZBUKA Nursery became the first “language immersion” pre-schools to be working within the English legislation for pre-school education.
+Founder and head teacher of the UK’s first independent primary school running a Russian-English bilingual curriculum (2015).
 Parent of 2 bilingually educated children.
 Enthusiast and supporter of bilingual education for all children.
-Founding member and chairman of AZBUKA Foundation.
+Firm believer in the not-for-profit philosophy in education and arts.
+Founding member and chairman of AZBUKA Foundation (UK registered charity).

 Svetlana Malinina (Rifaat)

 Russian born, raised and educated in Moscow.
 Background: principle dancer of the famous Moiseev Dance Company and Riverdance.
 Dancer and choreographer for various UK based productions and theatre companies.
 Since 2002 teacher and then Deputy Head at AZBUKA Russian School in London, working on school development and writing and directing nine AZBUKA school theatre productions.
 Svetlana supports the ethos behind bilingual education and is a firm believer in promoting Russian culture and heritage.
 She lives in London and is a parent of two bilingually raised children.